 Democratic socialism espouses to be different from pure socialism, in that it does not believe that the economy should be centrally-planned by the government; rather, it believes that democracy—majority voting—can make the best decisions in regards to social investments.
 Additionally, it favors policies such as a higher minimum wage, universal healthcare, tuition-free-college, and even a jobs-guarantee.

 To achieve these policies, via democracy, presumes that the majority of people will approve of these policies.
 Although there have been polls taken, the predictions of many polls—most notably and recently, the 2016 Presidential Election—differ from the actual result.

-Moreover, nume social theorists have proved that collective-decision-making does not reach a ‘fair’ outcome.
-One of these theorists, Marquis de Condorcet, is from 1785, and; another, is more recent, from the 1960’s, the Nobel Laureate Kenneth Arrow.
-Not only are these rules not fair, but, as found by economist Duncan Black, depend on the median voter.
+Moreover, social theorists have proved that collective-decision-making does not reach a ‘fair’ outcome.
+One of these theorists, Marquis de Condorcet, is from 1785, and; another, is more recent, from the 1960’s, the Nobel laureate Kenneth Arrow.
+Not only are these rules not fair, but — as found by economist Duncan Black — they depend on the median voter.
 However, the median voters’ preferences may not be the preferences of the ‘fair’ outcome.
 Adolf Hitler was elected democratically.
 His policies were certainly not fair.

-One of my research areas in economics is public choice.
-Public choice economists – who, typically are capitalists—blame this on the focus on outcomes rather than on rules.
+Two of my research areas in economics is public choice and constitutional political economy.
+Scholars of these two research areas blame our encroachment of Liberty on the focus on outcomes rather than on rules.
 Rules, agreed on by EVERYONE, that are fair, can better serve the public needs.
 If the rules, or powers, entrusted the government of Hitler’s time were more restrictive, much of the detrimental impact he had on the world may have been less severe.

 Government as a Means